psycopg/psycopg/docs/api/pool.rst

    :type max_size: `!int`, default: None

    :param reset: It is only called when there are waiting clients in the
-                 queue, before giving them a connection already nopen.
+                 queue, before giving them a connection already open.
 If no client is waiting, the connection is closed and discarded without a fuss.
    :type reset: `Callable[[Connection], None]`